 Survivors of rape, sexual assault, sexual harassment and all forms of discrimination and marginalisation can access immediate support through the Survivor Support portfolio.
-Please note that the Survivor Support services and the Respondent Management Services will temporarily move from the Cottage to the Ivan Toms Building for the period of 1 June 2019 till 1 June 2020.
-This is to accommodate the refurbishment of The Cottage.

 This provides 24-hour emergency assistance for rape and sexual assault survivors and support, advice and assistance for both complainants and respondents from the time of reporting through to case completion.